 “The times, they are a-changing.”

-COC is not the same place it was when I went there, or even a decade ago.
-Times change.
+COC is not the same place it was when I went there, or even a few years ago.
 The economy, the culture, the way we see and hear each other, all these things have changed.

 And that change is reflected in how most people live and work today.
 Almost everybody will have to make at least a couple of changes in their career path and profession as they move through life, and community colleges have become an important resource for people seeking to do that, to make that change.

-So the college itself is an agent of change, and that’s just one reason why I think forward-thinking, creative leadership is appropriate—and necessary.
+So the college itself is an agent of change, and that’s just one reason why forward-thinking, creative leadership is appropriate—and necessary.

-It’s fine to talk about change, but right away, the question becomes: What does that change look like?
-And how do we bring it about?
+It’s fine to talk about change, but how do we bring it about?

 We need to put “Students First,” - but I understand there are lots of stakeholders here.